-No damage to wildlife, environment detected at Whatcom County derailment, oil spill, officials say
+No damage to wildlife, environment detected outside of Whatcom County derailment and oil spill site, officials say

 “That oil is being removed from the cars and being hauled to its final destination,” Piper said.

-State ecology officials will continue to monitor the air for benzine and other potential risks, as well as take samples from soils and water near the crash site for weeks to come, Byers said.
+State ecology officials will continue to monitor the air for benzene and other potential risks, as well as take samples from soils and water near the crash site for weeks to come, Byers said.

 “We don’t believe right now that oil flowed over land or got into Puget Sound,” he added.
 “Right now, it’s on-site containment.”